AUTHOR ERICK / PUBLISHED:OCT-05-2020

 Set a Bedtime

-This is the key part of any bedtime schedule.
+This is the key part of any child's schedule and can help avoid those bedtime tantrums.
 Make sure there’s still enough time for:

 - Family time